anvie/tssah/README.md

 TO SSH AH (TSSAH)
 ====================

-A painless SSH switcher, no not like switch hub, this tool help sysadmin/devops to remember when switching and connect which SSH server and which param to use to connect through SSH.
+Painless simple SSH inventory host management system.

 Features
 -----------

 * Quick SSH connect.
-Every seconds matters, don't waste it.
+Every seconds matters!
 * SSH server inventory.
 Human brain is optimized for processing not for storage.
 * Grouping.
 Manage your multiple servers with ease by grouping it.
 * Ansible inventory like definition file format.